scalacenter/advisoryboard/proposals/027-refactoring.md

 We expect overall effort to require one ~ three months effort, depending on the coordination required with interested parties.

 We estimate that given six months, a single engineer should be able to make substantial progress.

+## Amendment (Chris Kipp)

+After the board meeting on April 8 it was agreed on that this proposal is accepted, with the condition that a working group be created first to further discuss the issues mentioned in here and also to pull out some more concrete actionable items to better understand what exactly would constitute this proposal being marked as *completed* in the future.

   [lsp-rename]: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_rename
   [lsp-car]: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#textDocument_codeAction